Airborne-Pollutant-Pathfinder/APP-logic/README.md

 # Airborne Pollutant Pathfinder (APP)

+This backend is responsible for providing the API for the Airborne Pollutant Pathfinder (APP) project.
+It uses GraphQL, Spring Boot, Google Directions API, and GraphHopper.
+The frontend can be found [here](https://github.com/Airborne-Pollutant-Pathfinder/APP-interface).

-An Android application that enables users to navigate from point A to point B while considering their allergies and pollen count in different locations.
+The project aims to create an Android application called Airborne Pollutant Pathfinder (APP), which will enable users to navigate from point A to point B while considering their allergies and pollen count in different locations.
+The backend supports computing the fastest and safest routes and finding relevant sensors for a particular geolocation.

 ## Setup